irmen/cx16rockrunner/README.md

 TODO
 ----
-- *bug?:* it was still possible to eat diamonds, and not having the counter increase, thereby making the level incompletable.
-Was this hopefully fixed now by also counting the pickups of diamondbirth objects?
-Needs more testing
+- feature: describe the basic game mechanics somewhere in the readme for new players.
-- cosmetic: test: tweak the controls to also register joystick buttons outside of cavescan - does this make it more responsive? or just laggy?
+- feature: tweak the controls to also register joystick buttons a few frames before the actual cavescan - does this make it more responsive? or just more laggy?
-- feature: scroll long filename list in the load caveset screen
-- feature: describe the basic game mechanics somewhere for new players.
 - feature: "CaveDelay" is currently not parsed.
 This causes the wrong cave speed for some levels, such as arnodash4 cave E (first intermission) where rockford spawns and immediately dies because of a firefly explosion.
 See parse_cave().
+- feature: scroll overflowing filename list in the load caveset screen
 - feature: touch up the tileset to real 16x16 graphics? starting with diamonds and boulders then Rockford then the rest
-- feature: selectable tilesets?  also add the real c64 retro tileset with adjustable palette?
+- feature: selectable tilesets?  also add the real c64 retro tileset with the adjustable palette per cave?
 - feature: easter egg: replace butterfly with X16 logo (how to trigger?)
 - feature: better title tune (@Crisps?)
 - feature: better sound effects for the random sounds (Use random tones from a scale rather than totally random frequencies?)
-- fix the remaining TODOs in the code.

 Development Resources